 - Data Warehouse Optimization: Capture, store, and refine incoming big data in an enterprise data hub (EDH) to free up valuable processing and storage space on the data warehouse for mission-critical reporting and analysis.
 Create online archive of infrequently queried data.

-- Mainframe Optimization: Offload data and batch processing to Hadoop to free up expensive MIPS cycles and modernize the enterprise data architecture.
+- Mainframe Optimization: Offload data and batch processing to MapR to free up expensive MIPS cycles and modernize the enterprise data architecture.

 The MapR Enterprise Data Hub

-Deploying an EDH with MapR leverages the high-performance, massively scalable, and reliable MapR Distribution for Hadoop to give organizations a powerful, enterprise-grade, distributed computing platform.
+Deploying an EDH with MapR leverages the high-performance, massively scalable, and reliable MapR Converged Data Platform to give organizations a powerful, enterprise-grade, distributed computing platform.
 Some of the important features of the MapR EDH include:

 - Easy data access: Copying data to and from the MapR EDH is as simple as copying data to a standard file system using Direct Access NFS™.
 Read Tech Brief